KennyQiH/FitnessTracker/README.md

 # FitnessTracker
 Classes Done:
-- User Class.
+- All Classes.
+- New Classes have been completed as well.

 Classes Work in Progress:
 - None.

 Good news:
-- Changes have made so that it uses multiple windows and it saves code
+- Changes have made so that it uses multiple windows and it saves uses less code

-Bad news:
+Not as good news:
 - To make use of the user class two more classes had to be made